alibro005/Portfolio/README.md

-Made an personal porfolio website using only HtMl And CSS .
+Made an personal porfolio website using only HtMl CSS and JavaScript .